A Shared Vision

 The project is being led by Marc Deshusses of Duke University’s Department of Civil and Environmental Engineering in collaboration with Jay Golden of Duke’s Center for Sustainability and Commerce.
 The Carbon Recycling Center, led by Bill Jacoby of the University of Missouri’s Biological Engineering Department, provides engineering expertise where the rubber meets the road.
 Some of the key challenges the team will be addressing include the corrosion associated with sewage at high temperature and pressure as well as designing a system that can be successfully operated in a low-tech environment.
 In parallel with the technology development, sustainability experts at Duke will be leading the environmental and socio-technological investigations of the value proposition and creating a business model for the sanitation solution.
 Throughout the project, existing research and first hand site visits to cities and neighborhoods in India, South Africa and possibly Ghana will be utilized to help inform the optimum design of the sewage treatment unit and lay out the best path toward commercial implementation.

 The experimentation and design phase, using process development units at Missouri, took place in 2013.
 Construction of the demonstration unit in an actual shipping container is taking place at Duke in 2014.
-Near the end of the year, the demonstration unit will be tested at a local sewage treatment plant near Duke University in North Carolina.
+Near the end of 2014 and into 2015, the demonstration unit will be tested first using a liquid fuel, then with actual fecal sludge from a local wastewater treatment plant.
 In future phases, the unit will be made ready for field testing in a chosen city in South Africa, India or Ghana.